creativecommons/faq/faq-en.md

 #### I love Creative Commons.
 How can I help?

 Please support CC by making a donation through our [support page](http://creativecommons.net/).
-If you give \$50 or more, you can get a special-edition t-shirt only available to CC supporters.
-Donations and shipping information can be handled through PayPal or by credit card.
+Donations can be handled through PayPal or by credit card.
 You can also support CC by visiting our [store](http://creativecommons.net/store).